willdurand/willdurand.github.io/_drafts/object-calisthenics.markdown

 return an error status.
 This is better as it prevents potential issues you didn't think about.

-As an alternative, you can introduce a variable to make your return statement parametrizable.
+As an alternative, you can **introduce a variable** in order to make your **return statement parametrizable**.
 This is not always possible though.

 ``` java
 public void login(String username, String password) {